The era of large scale trials is declining for research groups like ours.

 The industry is moving towards finding the genes and proteins that trigger cancer rather than simply targeting the site of the cancer.

 Trials are becoming more precise, niche and complex.
 The landscape of clinical trials is changing as we move away from treatments based on tumour site of origin and more towards studies in small numbers of patients spanning disease sites but sharing common mutations.
+It is expected that these developments will result in the numbers of patients enrolled on trials to increase.

-As a result our areas of focus are shifting.
+As a result, our areas of focus are shifting.

 Disease areas like genitourinary, lymphoma and haematology are enrolling increasing numbers of patients in trials.